sankeer28/Club_Manager/README.md

 ```
  flask run
 ```
-4. You will get a message like ``` * Running on http://127.0.0.1:5000 ``` ctrl + click on it or copy paste into browser
+4. You will get a message like ``` * Running on http://127.0.0.1:5000 ``` ctrl + click on it or copy-paste into browser
 5. Register or log in as a member, coach, or treasurer.
 6. Explore the available features based on your role.

 - coach can add and delete members
-- member, coach and treasurer can register account and logout
+- member, coach and treasurer can register accounts and logout
-- treasurer can schedule practice and delete practice
+- The treasurer can schedule practice and delete practice
 - member can view scheduled practices
-- treasurer can add new coach and delete coach
+- The treasurer can add a new coach and delete a coach
-- when coach or member is removed they can get an optional email telling them they have been removed from the club
+- when a coach or member is removed they can get an optional email telling them they have been removed from the club
 - Dashboard for coach and member has a greeting with their name

-- set schedule uses OpenStreetMap and Nominatim API to turn coordinates from clicking on map to named location
+- set schedule uses OpenStreetMap and Nominatim API to turn coordinates from clicking on the map to a named location